ArashPartow/math-parser-benchmark-project/exprtk/readme.txt

    4. bool add_vector   (const std::string& name,    vector_type&)

-The 'vector' type must consist of a contiguous array of scalars  which can be one of the following:
+Note: The 'vector' type must  be comprised from a contiguous  array of scalars with a size that is  larger than zero.
+The vector type  itself can be any one of the following:

    1. std::vector<scalar_t>
    2. scalar_t(&v)[N]
    3. scalar_t* and array size
    4. exprtk::vector_view<scalar_t>

+When  registering  a variable,  vector,  string or  function  with  an instance of a symbol_table, the call to 'add_...' may fail and  return a false result due to one or more of the following reasons:

+  1. Variable name contains invalid characters or is ill-formed
+  2. Variable name conflicts with a reserved word (eg: 'while')
+  3. Variable name conflicts with a previously registered variable
+  4. A vector of size (length) zero is being registered
+  5. A free function exceeding fifteen parameters is being registered
+  6. The symbol_table instance is in an invalid state

 (2) Expression